top of page

 1. Geoffrey_Brumlik_Photo_realistic_image__of_a_contermprary_theatre_p_228a45e8-861a-4659-

-It has been my great pleasure to work with actors on Shakespeare for more than 30 years, whether it be in the capacity of a director, Associate Director at a regional theatre, Artistic Director or most recently, as Head the MFA Acting Program and a Senior Acting Tutor at the Bristol Old Vic Theatre School.
-Over that time, it has become increasingly clear that playing Shakespeare in the 21st century offers particular challenges where even the most gifted actors find they get stalled in advancing their work.
+It has been my great pleasure to work with actors on Shakespeare for more than 30 years, whether it be in the capacity of an Artistic Director, Associate Director of a regional company, or most recently, as head of the MFA Acting Program and a Senior Acting Tutor at the Bristol Old Vic Theatre School.

 3.Geoffrey_Brumlik_Photo_realistic_image__of_a_contermprary_theatre_p_0e480cbd-1680-4f0b-8

-If you are interested in learning more about the workshop before applying, please feel free to contact us and info@theengagedactor.com.
+If you are interested in learning more detailed information about the workshop before applying, please feel free to contact us at workshops@theengagedactor.com.

 bottom of page